Cray-HPE/docs-csm/operations/hardware_state_manager/Set_BMC_Management_Role.md

 Use the `cray hsm state components bulkRole update` command to perform setting roles on the BMC.

-### How To Set BMC Management Roles on all BMCs of Management Nodes.
+### How To Set BMC Management Roles on all BMCs of Management Nodes

 1. Get the list of BMCs of management nodes.

    ```bash
    ncn# BMCList=$(cray hsm state components list --role management --type node --format json | jq -r .Components[].ID | \
                 sed 's/n[0-9]*//' | tr '\n' ',' | sed 's/.$//')